10anubhav/Password_-strength_classifier/README.md

 Acknowledgements

-- The password dataset used in this project is sourced from [insert source].
+- The password dataset used in this project is sourced from [https://www.kaggle.com/datasets/bhavikbb/password-strength-classifier-dataset].
 - The machine learning model implementation is based on scikit-learn's logistic regression classifier.

 References